Preparing future voters during tax season

 Curriculum links

 Financial literacy is taught in many ways across Canada.
-If you already teach students how to complete their tax forms, you can explain that citizens under the age of 18 can check “Yes” to get on the Register of Future Electors.
-You can also inform their parents about the register, as they often help their children fill out their tax form.
+If you already teach students how to complete a tax form, you can explain that citizens under the age of 18 can check “Yes” to get on the Register of Future Electors.
+You can also inform their parents, as they often fill out their children’s tax form.

-Of course, teachers who use Elections Canada’s learning resources can also explain to their students that they can check “Yes” on their income tax form as part of a lesson.
-Checking “Yes” is a simple but meaningful way for students to engage in the democratic process before they turn 18 and ensure they get the information they need to vote in a federal election for the first time.
+If you use Elections Canada’s learning resources, you can explain to your students, as part of a lesson, that they can check “Yes” on their income tax form.
+This is a simple and effective way for students to engage in the democratic process before they turn 18 and get the information they need to vote in a federal election for the first time.

 Privacy